BelleMoon/RFT/README.md

 ![Use Case Diagram](Use%20Case%20Diagram.png)

-## A Decentralized Time-Ensured Refund System

-### Overview
-The Refundable Token (RFT) is a novel ERC20-compatible smart contract implementation that introduces structured refundability into blockchain transactions.
-By leveraging minimal refund block constraints and debt-checking mechanisms, the RFT framework ensures that transactions can be reversed within a predefined time window while maintaining security and decentralization.

-## Motivation

-One of the core limitations of traditional cryptocurrencies is the irreversibility of transactions.
-This poses risks in cases of accidental transfers, fraud, or time-sensitive payments where delays can lead to financial losses.
-The RFT protocol addresses this issue by enabling time-constrained, issuer-approved refunds without relying on intermediaries.

 ## Key Features

 - **Time-Based Refundability:** Transactions remain reversible until a predefined minimal refund block is reached.